aadowst/java-stack-coding-dojo/SpringProjects/QRD_Spring_Projects_rewritten.md

 *Add Services*
-add a new package called "services" add a new class named XService, where x is the name of the model add @Service above the class method
+add a new package called "services" add a new class named XxxService, where Xxx is the name of the model add @Service above the class method
-Autowire the repository (sets it up as a dependency and runs the constructor in one step):  @Autowired  #line break# private XRepository xrepository;
+Autowire the repository (sets it up as a dependency and runs the constructor in one step):  @Autowired  #line break# private XxxRepository xxxRepository;
 ```java
 @Service
 public class ExpenseService {